📊 Our Test Results:

 Frequently Asked Questions

-Zendesk is primarily a customer service platform, not a traditional sales CRM.
-It does include some CRM-like features for managing customer data and interactions.
-However, it’s designed for support teams, not sales pipelines or outbound prospecting.
+Zendesk is primarily customer support software, not a sales CRM.
+It includes CRM-like features through Zendesk Sell for tracking customer data, but the platform is mainly designed for support teams, not sales pipelines.

 What is Close CRM used for?

-Close CRM is used by inside sales teams to manage leads, automate outreach, and close deals faster.
-It combines email, SMS, and built-in calling into one sales inbox.
-It’s particularly effective for small to medium-sized businesses with high-volume outbound sales.
+Close CRM is used by sales teams to manage leads, automate outreach, and close more deals.
+The app combines email, SMS, and built in calling in one inbox for small businesses and inside sales reps.

-Close CRM is different because it includes a built-in power and predictive dialer — most CRMs require a third-party phone tool.
-It also combines email, SMS, and calling in a single inbox without switching apps.
-This makes it feel more like a sales engagement platform than a traditional CRM.
+Close includes a built-in power dialer and predictive dialer — most other CRMs require third-party phone tools.
+The app also combines email, SMS, and phone calls in one inbox like a sales engagement platform.

 Which is better: Zendesk or Close CRM?

-It depends entirely on your team’s function.
-Zendesk is better for support teams that handle customer tickets and need AI automation.
-Close CRM is better for sales teams focused on outbound calling and lead conversion.
-Choose Zendesk for support, Close CRM for sales.
+It depends on your team’s function.
+Zendesk is better for customer support and ticketing.
+Close CRM is better for sales teams focused on outbound phone calls and lead conversion.
+Choose based on your primary need.